Muntahaqahtani/Muntahaqahtani/README.md

 * 🌍  I'm based in Riyadh, Saudi Arabia <br>
 * ✉️  You can contact me at [muntaha.qahtani@gmail.com](mailto:muntaha.qahtani@gmail.com) <br>
 * 🧠  I'm learning Swift <br>
-* 🤝  I'm open to collaborating on website developments and design <br>
+* 🤝  I'm open to collaborating on website & app development and design <br>
 * ⚡  " We can do anything we want to if we stick to it long enough. " <br>